jprante/elasticsearch-plugin-deploy/README.md

         "path" : "http://example.org/elasticsearch-plugin-demo-1.4.0.0.zip"
     }'

-in case of success, the answer of the server looks like this
+In case of success, the answer of the server looks like this

     {"nodes":[{"name":"Melee","success":true}],"deployed":true}